Acemcp Node.js Implementation

 ## 🔄 Compatibility with Python Version

-Acemcp-Node is **fully compatible** with [Acemcp-Python](https://github.com/yeuxuan/Ace-Mcp-Python) and allows for seamless switching.
+Acemcp-Node is **fully compatible** with [Acemcp-Python](https://github.com/yeuxuan/Ace-Mcp-Python) and can be switched seamlessly.

 | Compatibility Item | Description | Location |